 Slip, Anchorage and Mooring Rentals

-Newport Beach's newest, award-winning marina at Marina Park offers 23 overnight slips for vessels up to 55 feet.
+Newport Beach's newest, award-winning Marina Park offers 23-overnight slips for vessels up to 55 feet.
 Marina Park is a 10.5-acre community center and sailing center with an onsite cafe, the Lighthouse Bayview Cafe.
 Guest accommodations include laundry, showers and restroom facilities, utilities, free Wi-Fi and beach, playground and picnic areas.
 For more information or to reserve a guest slip, please visit our Marina Park web page.

 Guest moorings are available on a first-come, first-served basis.
-Guest moorings may not be reserved in advance, but as you approach the harbor you can call the Harbor Operations office to inquire about availability.
-All guests are required to stop at the Harbor Operations visitors dock to check in, or meet a Harbor Vessel on the water.
+Guest moorings may not be reserved in advance.
+As you approach the harbor entrance, contact the Harbor Department to inquire about availability.
+All guests are required to stop at the Harbor Department's visitors dock to check in, or meet a harbor vessel on the water.
 You must have vessel documentation or registration information, insurance paperwork and your photo I.D.

 Most of the moorings in the harbor are secured via bow and stern and may or may not be equipped with the tackle necessary to secure your boat.
-Be prepared to rig your own lines to the mooring cans; however assistance may be provided by Harbor Operations Staff.
+Be prepared to rig your own lines to the mooring cans.
+If needed, assistance may be provided by Harbor Department staff.

 Marina Park Rental Moorings

-- All vessels must register with Harbor Operations.
+- All vessels must register with the Harbor Department.

-- Maximum number of days per permit is limited to fifteen (15) days.
+- Maximum number of days per permit is limited to 15 days.

 - Vessel must be present, currently registered or documented, seaworthy and mechanically operable.